arjunathreya141291/blog-arjun-athreya/posts/snowvid-21.md

 I got some downtime from work as my managers encouraged everyone to take care of themselves and their families first.
 I can't thank Adobe and the very thoughtful leaders enough.
-I am so proud to be working for a company with such values.
+I am so proud and incredinly grateful to be working for a company with such values.

 The first couple of days i binge watched Netflix and Amazon Prime.
 I also dusted off the cobwebs from my PS4 and replayed Nathan Drake.
 I have been trying to